-Therefore, for the proposed dam rehabilitation activities at Parsons Valley dam, regulatory clearances will not be applicable as per Indian regulation as neither the project falls in protected area requiring wildlife clearance nor any forest land is required.
+As none of the above discussed clearance requirements are applicable to the proposed dam rehabilitation activities at Vennirardam, regulatory clearances will not be applicable as per Indian regulation.
 Another applicable regulatory requirement is discussed in ESMF.

 2.2 DESCRIPTION OF INSTITUTIONAL FRAMEWORK